jambonrose/django-improved-user/docs/quickstart.rst

 Quickstart: Using Improved User
 ###############################

-This document provides the least amount of info to get started with the package.
+This document provides a quick tutorial for the recommended way to setup Improved User.

+See :doc:`select_configuration_method` for an overview of options and tradeoffs.

 .. contents::
    :local: